The Persona in Customer Service – The Secret Sauce of Standout CX

 Perhaps customer service and marketing should talk?

 One area that can really help you polish your customer service is to look at your marketing department.
-Your marketing operation is completely focussed on understanding your customers and their needs, and they invest a great deal of time, effort, and money into getting that right.
+Your marketing operation is completely focused on understanding your customers and their needs, and they invest a great deal of time, effort, and money into getting that right.

 Building Personas in Customer Service

-Three Examples of Customer Support Personas
+Three Examples of the Persona in Customer Service

 James — An Entrepreneur Starting Up His First Business